MSLNZ/Quantity-Value/docs/examples.rst

 Electrical quantities
 =====================

 Electrical measurements involve particular quantities, and associated units.
-We can use base dimensions :math:`V`, :math:`I` and :math:`T`, for potential difference, current and duration, respectively.
-Then additional kinds of quantity of interest include: resistance, capacitance, inductance, energy, power and angular frequency.
+We can use base quantities :math:`V`, :math:`I` and :math:`T`, for potential difference, current and duration, respectively.
+Then additional quantities of interest include: resistance, capacitance, inductance, energy, power and angular frequency.
 The context can be configured, as follows

 .. code-block:: python